Overview

 Part A gives you exactly 2 minutes per question for 30 questions.
 But here's what actually happens: some questions take 30 seconds (finding a basic derivative), while others take 3-4 minutes (evaluating a complex limit).
 The key is recognizing which is which immediately.
 If a Part A question has you doing extensive algebra after 90 seconds, you're probably missing a shortcut.

 Aim to finish Part A with 5 minutes to spare.
-This buffer is crucial because you can't return to Part A once you move to Part B. Those 5 minutes let you double-check the questions you marked and catch silly errors.
-Nothing worse than realizing you forgot a negative sign just as time expires.
+You cannot return to Part A once you move to Part B, so that buffer lets you double-check marked questions and catch small errors.

 Part B feels different - 3 minutes per question with your calculator.
 But calculator questions often have more steps: entering the function correctly, choosing appropriate window settings, interpreting results.
 A single integral might require you to graph first to check reasonableness, then use the integrate function, then round appropriately.